 “Perfectionists” set extremely high standards for themselves and others, and even if they meet 99% of their goals, they’re going to feel like failures.
 Any small mistake will make them question their own competence.

-“Independant people also known as Soloists” feel they have to accomplish tasks on their own, and are reluctant to ask for help.
-Asking for help gives the perception that you are in someway weak, that you cannot figure it out on your own.
+“Independent people, also known as Soloists” feel they have to accomplish tasks independently and are reluctant to ask for help.
+Asking for help gives the perception that you are in some way weak and that you cannot figure it out on your own.
 This then may make people think they are a fake or fraud which in turn makes them think less of you.

-People such as narcissists need to feel the need to success in all aspects of life regardless if it is at work, or as parents, or partners.
-The feeling they need to be in constant full control can cause them to feel anxiety if their goals are not met which could lead them to being abusive and belittling just to regain some power.
+People such as narcissists need to feel the need to succeed in all aspects of life regardless if it is at work, as parents, or as partners.
+The feeling they need to be in constant full control can cause them to feel anxiety if their goals are not met which could lead them to be abusive and belittling just to regain some power.

-People who have learning disabilites or auto immune disorders may have hidden talents and people cannot be characterised as fake or frauds if there are underlining issues.
-The person in question may actually be capable of completing assignments but in their unique ways.
-We cannot judge some one by their disabilities.
-A prime example would be Stephen William Hawking CH CBE FRS FRSA who was an English theoretical physicist, cosmologist, and author who was director of research at the Centre for Theoretical Cosmology at the University of Cambridge at the time of his death, yet he suffered with Amyotrophic lateral sclerosis or ALS is one of several types of motor neurone diseases.
-This did not make him into a lesser person and he persevered against all odds and was a world renowned genius, whom is recognised in his field for his accomplishments all over the world.
+People who have learning disabilities or autoimmune disorders may have hidden talents and people cannot be characterized as fake or fraudulent if there are underlining issues.
+The person in question may actually be capable of completing assignments but in a unique way.
+We cannot judge someone by their disabilities.
+A prime example would be Stephen William Hawking CH CBE FRS FRSA who was an English theoretical physicist, cosmologist, and author who was director of research at the Centre for Theoretical Cosmology at the University of Cambridge at the time of his death, yet he suffered from Amyotrophic lateral sclerosis or ALS is one of several types of motor neuron diseases.
+This did not make him a lesser person he persevered against all odds and was a world-renowned genius, who is recognized in his field for his accomplishments all over the world.

-People who tend to struggle to recite things or work hard to accomplish things tend to makes themselves feel they aren’t ever good enough that they are failures.
+People who tend to struggle to recite things or work hard to accomplish things tend to make themselves feel they aren’t even good enough and that they are failures.
 Their brain tells them that’s proof they’re an impostor.
-This is psychological and has nothing to do with other peoples perceptions of you.
+This is psychological and has nothing to do with other people’s perceptions of you.

-Have you heard the expression “fake it till you make it”?, that is such bad advise as you should never portray to be someone you are not.
-If for example you are a web designers but cannot code if your life dependend on it do not go saying you are one.
+Have you heard the expression “fake it till you make it”? that is such bad advice as you should never portray to be someone you are not.
+If for example you are a web designer but cannot code if your life depended on it do not go saying you are one.
 The same goes for any industry you cannot fake your way to becoming a doctor or dentist you need qualifications for that.
 Never fake it till you make it, as people will soon see the cracks when you fail to do your job properly.
-You also stand to give your industry a bad name if you pretend to be a professional but in reality you are a cowboy.
-Not only will you be seen in bad light and bad reviews spread like wildfire you could also potentially cause someone to loose money because of your incompetence.
+You also stand to give your industry a bad name if you pretend to be a professional but in reality, you are a cowboy.
+Not only will you be seen in a bad light and bad reviews spread like wildfire you could also potentially cause someone to lose money because of your incompetence.
 “Never fake it till you make it”.

 Why do people experience impostor syndrome?

-People experience imposter syndrome because of uncertainties and insecurities in their lives, although there is no single definative answer.
+People experience imposter syndrome because of uncertainties and insecurities in their lives, although there is no single definitive answer.
 Some experts believe it has to do with personality traits—like anxiety or neuroticism—while others focus on family or behavioral causes.
-Sometimes childhood memories can cause a person to suffer with imposter syndrome because of experiencing low grades in school and being judged or scolded by parents and peers.
-Favouritism also can play a crucial role where the parents favour a more brighter sibling over them, which could inevitably impact the childs behavourial patterns later on in life.
-The thought of being praised and appreciated and the longing of success is a viscious circle because if people are contastantly critisied eventually they start doubting themselves and start believing they are not good enough and therefore they believe they are fakes or frauds.
+Sometimes childhood memories can cause a person to suffer from imposter syndrome because of experiencing low grades in school and being judged or scolded by parents and peers.
+Favoritism also can play a crucial role where the parents favor a brighter sibling over them, which could inevitably impact the child’s behavioral patterns later on in life.
+The thought of being praised and appreciated and the longing for success is a vicious circle because if people are constantly criticized eventually they start doubting themselves and start believing they are not good enough.
+Therefore they think they are fakes or frauds.

 Re-Wiring Our Minds.

-We should believe in ourselves and not be bothered what others think of us.
+We should believe in ourselves and not be bothered by what others think of us.
 We should stop worrying and procrastinating.
-Who cares about some other person’s opinion of you.
+Who cares about some other person’s opinion of you?
 You owe nothing to them.
-If someone judges you it is because they want to make them feel better about themselves.
-We know what we have achieved and what we can accomplish and just because others do not agree with you, thats their problem not yours.
-A person is not defined by someone elses opinion, a person is defind at what they have achieved.
+If someone judges you, it is because they want to make them feel better about themselves.
+We know what we have achieved and what we can accomplish and just because others do not agree with you, that’s their problem, not yours.
+A person is not defined by someone else’s opinion, a person is defined at what they have achieved.

 ” A seed grows with no sound but a tree falls with huge noise. destruction has noise, but creation is quiet.
 The power of silence.
 Grow Silently.
 Confucious.

 Do not let anyone stand in your way.
-Embrace constructive critisism and learn from critique.
+Embrace constructive criticism and learn from critique.
 No one can take away your knowledge.
 Other people’s personal opinions of you do not matter when they try to break you down.
-Build an invisibible wall and let the noise deafen their ears and not yours.
+Build an invisible wall and let the noise deafen their ears and not yours.